 - Bright green – retain where obligations relating to on-site open space/play/sports facilities are required

 - Pink - retain where financial contribution towards education is required

 - Brown - retain where financial contribution towards transport infrastructure is required.

 One scenario which is not necessarily fully addressed by the template is the case of outline planning applications, where the number of dwellings, floor area or number of bedrooms has not yet been established, so it may not be possible calculate a precise financial contribution.
 In such circumstances the Council should normally be able to provide an alternative form of words to cover such a situation.

 The preparation and monitoring of Section 106 planning obligations is a time-consuming and complex process, taking up a significant amount of officer time.
 It is essential that the system operates effectively and efficiently.

-The charges were drawn up having regard to relevant national guidance and legislation.
-They were devised to be proportionate to the amount of work undertaken in relation to planning obligations by the Council and to the scale of development.
-The monies raised will be spent on costs relating to the administration and monitoring of planning obligations.
-Section 106 Monitoring Reports are prepared annually and can be viewed here.
+The charges are calculated so that they are proportionate to the amount of work undertaken in relation to Section 106 obligations by the Council.
+The monies raised will be spent on costs relating to the administration and monitoring of planning obligations, including how monies secured are subsequently spent.

 Planning drafting charge